First-Time Domestic Violence Charge in CA

 • False accusations – Your accuser fabricated the allegations out of anger, jealousy, or as leverage in divorce or custody proceedings.
 Look for motives to lie and witnesses who can discredit them.

 • Mistaken identity – You are accused but were misidentified as the abuser.
-Show you were elsewhere or the victim was impaired.
+Show you were elsewhere, or the victim was impaired.

 • Mental health issues – The alleged victim has mental health problems that cause them to misinterpret or falsely allege actions as abuse.
 Expert witnesses can attest to mental health diagnoses.